Softmax as Linear Attention in the Large-Prompt Regime: a Measure-based Perspective: Measure based view of attention

-In this section, we introduce a measure-based view of attention, in which the transformer receives both a prompt of $d$-dimensional tokens, represented as a probability measure $\mu\in \mathcal{P}(\mathbb{R}^d)$, and a query token $z\in\R^d$.
+\looseness=-1 In this section, we recall the measure-based formulation of attention introduced, for instance, by \citet{vuckovic2020mathematical,sander2022sinkformers,castin2025unified}.
+In this framework, the transformer receives both a prompt of $d$-dimensional tokens, represented as a probability measure $\mu\in \mathcal{P}(\mathbb{R}^d)$, and a query token $z\in\R^d$.
 We denote by $T^{K,Q,V}$ a transformer equipped with a softmax self-attention layer, parameterized by key, query, and value matrices $K,Q,V \in \mathbb{R}^{d\times d}$.
 This formulation allows us to treat finite- and infinite-length prompts within a unified framework.

 \paragraph{Finite-length prompt.} We begin by considering the case where the prompt consists of a finite sequence of $L$ tokens $(z_1,\hdots , z_L)\in \mathbb{R}^{d\times L}$.
 In this case, the output of an attention layer consists of $L$ transformed tokens, each of which is computed independently of the original token order---once positional encodings and masking are ignored.
 This permutation equivariance naturally leads us to represent the prompt as the empirical measure $\hat{\mu}_L =\frac1L\sum_{\ell=1}^L \delta_{z_\ell}$ associated with the tokens $(z_1,\hdots, z_L)$.